 End of "Competition Rules of the IHPVA"

 Notice: This is a copy of the Rules for Web presentation only.
-The master and governing set is maintained by the IHPVA Records Committee.
+The master and governing set is maintained by the IHPVA Board of Directors.